slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 In short, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.

-Since nothing but math is assumed, we conclude there must be a missing component, or else this deduction would have to be true.
+Since nothing but math is assumed, we conclude there must be a missing component, or else this deduction is true.

 ## Deduction